Climate and Supply Engineering

 6th semester and 7th semester – Specialisation, electives and bachelor project

-On 6th and 7th semester, you may specialize your education by choosing elective courses within the same subject area.
+On 6th and 7th semester, you may specialise your education by choosing elective courses within the same subject area.
 Alternatively, you can choose freely between all subject areas.
 Specialisations are e.g. Water Supply, Waste Water Supply, District Heating, all with a focus on climate change and climate adaptation.

 A bachelor project concludes the programme, accounting for 15 ECTS of the full 210 ECTS.